WORD SORTS: Not just for primary grades!

-As part of the word sort, students are asked to analyze the pattern and create generalizations about how letters go together to form words.
+In a word sort, students are asked to look for patterns within words and create generalizations about those patterns.
 As well, they’re encouraged to identify “oddballs” and analyze why they do not follow the pattern.
 (Often there is a logical reason, usually related to meaning or word origin.)
-When students construct their own meaning, they are more likely to remember and retain the information they’ve learned.
+When students construct their own generalizations, they are more likely to remember and retain the information they’ve learned.

 A WORD-SORTING ROUTINE

 1. Give students a list of words (in context or in isolation) to sort by defined categories (a “closed” sort) or by the categories of their choice (an “open”) sort.
 Some teachers like to start with an open sort to encourage students to discover the focus pattern themselves.

 2. Have students identify and discuss the patterns they see, and then construct their own generalization about that pattern.

 3. Ensure that there is immediate opportunity for transfer by inviting students to spell additional words that apply the same pattern.

 4. Invite students to look for “oddballs,” words that are exceptions to the “rule” and discuss why these words don’t follow the same pattern.